AquaRanked is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Breeding

 Direct harvest: Gently hold the female and roll the egg cluster off her belly with a wet fingertip.
-This takes practice but becomes routine.
+This takes practice but becomes fast once you have the technique.
+Female medaka tolerate brief handling better than most small fish.

 Incubation

-Medaka eggs are remarkably tough — they can be handled, rolled between fingers, and even shipped in damp paper towels.
-Incubation takes 7-14 days depending on temperature (warmer = faster).
+Medaka eggs are remarkably durable — they can be rolled between fingers and handled without cracking.
+Incubation takes 7–14 days depending on temperature (warmer = faster; 10–12 days at 72°F is typical).

 Fry Care